Hiring

 How Much Does a Social Media Virtual Assistant Cost?

-For broader virtual assistant pricing context, see our guide on how much a virtual assistant costs.
-If you want a managed path, Oceans can help you hire a marketing assistant with social media execution in scope.
+If you want a managed path, Oceans Talent can help you hire a marketing assistant with social media execution in scope.

 How to Hire a Social Media Virtual Assistant